cloudbees-days/cloudbees-field-workshops/labs/cloudbees-feature-flags/content/labs/feature.md

 weight: 1
 ---

-## Using a Feature Flag with CloudBees Feature Flags
+## Using a Feature Flag with CloudBees Feature Management
-In this lab, you will *gate* a component behind the `title` feature flag defined in the previous lab by using CloudBees Feature Flags's dashboard.
+In this lab, you will *gate* a component behind the `title` feature flag defined in the previous lab by using CloudBees Feature Management's dashboard.
 We will then remotely configure the value of the flag to control whether the title element is visible or hidden.

 ### Adding a Title to the Microblog Post